-3. No bag, writing paper, blotting paper, manuscript or book, other than a specified aid, is to be brought into the examination room.
+3. No bag, writing paper, blotting paper, manuscript or book, other than specified material, is to be brought into the examination room.

-Candidates shall not be admitted to an examination after thirty minutes from the time of commencement of the examination.
+4. Candidates shall not be admitted to an examination after thirty minutes from the time of commencement of the examination.

-Candidates shall not be permitted to leave the examination room before the expiry of thirty minutes from the time the examination commences.
+5. Candidates shall not be permitted to leave the examination room before the expiry of thirty minutes from the time the examination commences.